sealcode/sealious/README.md

 * `version` (string) - the version of your app
 * `colors.primary` (string) - the primary color of your brand
 * `default_language` (string) - the default language for your app.
 Email templates use this
+* `admin_email` (string) - the email address of the admin.
+It might be publicly revealed within the app.
+Used to create the initial admin account.
+Whenever the app starts and there's no user with that email, a registration intent is created, causing an email to be sent to this address.

 You can also include your own fields/values, so they can be easily shared across different modules on both back-end and front-end.